AWS Certification Exam Cheat Sheet

 8. You need your API backed by DynamoDB to stay online during a total regional AWS failure.
 You can tolerate a couple minutes of lag or slowness during a large failure event, but the system should recover with normal operation after those few minutes.
 What is a good approach?
 [PROFESSIONAL]

 2. Set up a DynamoDB Multi-Region table.
 Create an Auto Scaling Group behind an ELB in each of the two regions DynamoDB is running in.
 Add a Route53 Latency DNS Record with DNS Failover, using the ELBs in the two regions as the resource records.
-(No such thing as DynamoDB Multi-Region table before.
-However, global tables have been now introduced.)
+(This is now essentially correct with DynamoDB Global Tables being the multi-region solution.
+However at the time of the question, this option was considered incorrect.)

 3. Set up a DynamoDB Multi-Region table.
 Create a cross-region ELB pointing to a cross-region Auto Scaling Group, and direct a Route53 Latency DNS Record with DNS Failover to the cross-region ELB.
 (No such thing as Cross Region ELB or cross-region ASG)

 4. Set up DynamoDB cross-region replication in a master-standby configuration, with a single standby in another region.
 Create a cross-region ELB pointing to a cross-region Auto Scaling Group, and direct a Route53 Latency DNS Record with DNS Failover to the cross-region ELB.
-(No such thing as DynamoDB cross-region table or cross-region ELB)
+(No such thing as cross-region ELB or cross-region ASG)

 9. You are putting together a WordPress site for a local charity and you are using a combination of Route53, Elastic Load Balancers, EC2 & RDS.
 You launch your EC2 instance, download WordPress and setup the configuration files connection string so that it can communicate to RDS.
 When you browse to your URL however, nothing happens.
 Which of the following could NOT be the cause of this.